tm-eict/tmwiki/Information_Security/OSI-model.md

 Example:
 - Is the router functioning?
-- Do i have the right IP address?
+- Do I have the right IP address?

 ## Layer 2: Data Link layer
 At this layer, the physical addresses are added to the data.
 This is source and